Search: entire dictionary Yokoim headwords English headwords Yokoim pronunciation guide

 phrase one crocodile

-phrase one canoe
+phrase one [river]

-sentence (you) come here (imperative)
+sentence come here and give me the bow (imperative)

 numeral seven